-EconLit with Full Text provides access to 400+ scholarly journals of economics, energy economics, environmental economics, social economics, income distributions, and monetary controls from around the world.
-Coverage includes both theoretical and applied aspects of economics, as well as allied disciplines from the social sciences.
+EconLit with Full Text is the best database for accessing scholarly journals of economics.
+This database covers such nuances as: energy economics, environmental economics, labor economics, social economics, income distributions, and monetary controls from around the world.
+Coverage includes both theoretical and applied aspects of economics, as well as allied disciplines from the social sciences such as how changes in fiscal & monetary policy can trigger ripple effects across local communities, regions and countries .
 EconLit also includes books & book reviews, essays from multi-author books, working papers, and dissertations.
 This database does not cover the literature of business operations nor management.
 For those subjects, you need to use the Business Source Complete database.

 EcontLit uses a unique set of "official" subject headings created by the American Economic Association.
 These subject headings include a phrase, as well as a "JEL Classification" code number.
 These JEL codes start with a single letter, and also incorporates a two-digit number, such as A12, or O57.